terraform-viettelidc/terraform-provider-vcloud/website/docs/d/ui_plugin.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_ui_plugin"
+page_title: "Viettel IDC Cloud: vcloud_ui_plugin"
 sidebar_current: "docs-vcd-datasource-ui-plugin"
 description: |-
-  Provides a VMware Cloud Director UI Plugin data source.
+  Provides a Viettel IDC Cloud UI Plugin data source.
 This can be used to fetch and read an existing UI Plugin.
 ---

 # vcd\_ui\_plugin

-Provides a VMware Cloud Director UI Plugin data source.
+Provides a Viettel IDC Cloud UI Plugin data source.
 This can be used to fetch and read an existing UI Plugin.

 -> Reading UI Plugins requires System Administrator privileges.